ukwa/ukwa-documentation/Design-Principles.md

 Overall, we use a small number of larger, modular components (mostly written in Java), and then ‘glue’ them together using Python scripts.
 Where appropriate, these scripts use the [*Luigi*](https://github.com/spotify/luigi) task framework to help ensure the processes are robust and recoverable.
 All services are wrapped as Docker containers for deployment.

+Upon completion, where relevant, the tasks register execution metrics with the [monitoring system](Monitoring-Services.md) so we can verify that these tasks are being run.

 All events, across all production systems, are initiated by cron jobs on sh.wa.bl.uk.
 For example, a cron job on sh.wa.bl.uk may initiate a Luigi task on the the ingest server that scans crawl engines for new content to upload to HDFS.

 Anything critical gets put on or backed-up on HDFS